symfony/symfony-docs/cookbook/console/usage.rst

 .. index::
     single: Console; Usage

-How to use the Console
+How to Use the Console
 ======================

 The :doc:`/components/console/usage` page of the components documentation looks